Saturday Night Live: Creating an episode

 Production on an SNL episode will normally start on a Monday with a free-form pitch meeting between the cast, writers, producers, including Michaels and the guest host in Michaels's office over two hours.
 The host is invited to pitch ideas during this meeting.
-Although some sketch writing may occur on the day, the bulk of the work revolves around pitching ideas.
+Although some sketchwriting may occur on the day, the bulk of the work revolves around pitching ideas.
 Tuesday is the only day dedicated purely to writing the scripts, a process that usually extends through the night into the following morning.
 Writing may not begin until 8:00 p.m. on Tuesday.
-At 5:00 p.m. on Wednesday, the sketches are read by the cast during a round-table meeting in the writers room, attended by the writers and producers present during the pitch meeting, technical experts such as make-up artists, who may be required to realize certain sketch ideas such as those using prosthetics, and other producers, resulting in an attendance of approximately fifty people.
+At 5:00 p.m. on Wednesday, the sketches are read by the cast during a round-table meeting in the writers' room, attended by the writers and producers present during the pitch meeting, technical experts such as make-up artists, who may be required to realize certain sketch ideas such as those using prosthetics, and other producers, resulting in attendance of approximately fifty people.
 At this point, there may be at least forty sketch ideas that are read-through in turn, lasting upwards of three hours.

 After completion of the read-through, Michaels, the head writer, the guest host, and some of the show producers will move to Michaels' office to decide the layout of the show and decide which of the sketches will be developed for air.
 Once complete, the writers and cast are allowed into Michaels's office to view the show breakdown and learn whether or not their sketch has survived.
 Sketches may be rewritten starting the same day, but will certainly commence on Thursday.
 Work focuses on developing and rewriting the remaining sketches and possibly rehearsals.
 If a sketch is still scheduled beyond Thursday, it is rehearsed on Friday or Saturday before moving to a rehearsal before a live audience at 8:00 p.m., again on Saturday, before the live show.
 After the rehearsal, Michaels will review the show lineup to ensure it meets a 90-minute length, and sketches that have made it as far as the live rehearsal may be removed.
 This often results in less than two days of rehearsal for the eight to twelve sketches that have made it to the stage that then may appear on the live broadcast.
 The opening monologue, spoken by the guest host, is given low priority and can be written as late as Saturday afternoon.

 According to an interview with Tina Fey in 2004, the three- to four-member dedicated Weekend Update writing team will write jokes throughout the week.
-The host(s) of Weekend Update will normally not work with or read the scripts from the team until Thursday evening, after the main show sketches have been finalized.
+The host(s) of Weekend Update will normally not work with or read the scripts from the team until Thursday evening after the main show sketches have been finalized.
 The host(s) will then work on contributing to the script where necessary.
-As of late 2017, Weekend Update now has its own separate writing staff dedicated to writing news jokes.